Last Updated on December 19, 2022

 In the USA, pole dancing became synonymous with travelling sideshows.
 People would visit these events to experience exotic dancing from around the world, including belly dancing from the Middle East and pole dancing from Asia.

-At the time, dancers in these shows were often Ghawazi dancers from Egypt.
+At the time, dancers in these shows were often made up of Ghawazi dancers who were performers from Egypt.

 Strip Clubs and the Rise of Pole Fitness (1980s – 1990s)